GeoscienceAustralia/ptha/ptha_access/example_event_access_scripts/random_scenario_sampling/random_scenario_sampling.md

 ![plot of chunk ptha18_tonga_point_plot2](figure/ptha18_tonga_point_plot2-1.png)

-The concentration of sampling at higher magnitudes has result in larger max-stage values being somewhat more common, as compared with the previous approach.
-However we still have many scenarios with low max-stage values.
+By concentrating sampling at higher magnitudes we sample larger max-stage scenarios more often, as compared with the previous approach.
+However the effect is not particularly strong, and there are still many scenarios with low max-stage values.

 ```r
 quantile(event_peak_stage[random_scenarios_mw_weighted$inds], seq(0, 1, len=5), na.rm=TRUE)